Tree stump: Regeneration

 The process of deliberately cutting a tree to a stump to regrow is known as coppicing.

 Stump removal

 Tree stumps can be difficult to remove from the ground.
 They can be dug out, pulled out by a chain, shredded with a stump grinder or burnt.

 A common method for stump removal is to use one of the many chemical stump removal products, so long as immediate results are not needed.
 These stump removers are mostly made of potassium nitrate (KNO_{3}) and act by rapidly increasing the decay of the stump.
 (The chemical provides nitrogen, a limiting nutrient, to tree-decaying fungi.
 Other nitrogen fertilizers also work.)
 After an average of 4–6 weeks, the stump will be rotten through and easily fragmented in manageable pieces.
-If time is a limiting factor, setting fire to the stump is effective because once the potassium nitrate has been absorbed it acts as an effective oxidizer.
+If time is a limiting factor, treating the stump with potassium nitrate helps dry it out faster, making it easier to burn.

 Historically, an explosive called stumping powder was used to blast stumps.